 - Use a clean, dull knife, chopstick, or skewer to go around the edge of the jar to remove any air bubbles.

 - Wipe the rims of the jars clean with a clean rag dipped in vinegar.

 - Place new, sanitized lids on the jars.
 Screw on the bands finger-tight.

-- Fill pressure cooker with 2-3 inches of water.
+- Fill pressure canner with 2-3 inches of water.

-- Keeping jars upright, place them in the rack inside the pressure cooker.
+- Keeping jars upright, place them in the rack inside the pressure canner.
 Close the lid, keeping the vent open.
 Heat on high until you see steam come through vent.

-- Close the vent and allow cooker to come to pressure (12-15 pounds of pressure depending on location), then start the timer.
+- Close the vent and allow canner to come to pressure (12 pounds of pressure, adding 1 pound for each 1000 ft above sea level), then start the timer.

 - Process jars 35 minutes.
 Turn off the heat and remove the cooker from heat.
-Let the pressure cooker completely depressurize naturally before opening the vent.
+Let the pressure canner completely depressurize naturally before opening the vent.

-- Open the pressure cooker and remove jars carefully with a jar lifter.
+- Open the pressure canner and remove jars carefully with a jar lifter.
 Place them on a towel to cool for 12-24 hours at room temperature.
-You’ll hear ‘pops’ as the lids seal.
+You'll hear 'pops' as the lids seal.

 - After 24 hours, check to make sure all cans have sealed by pressing down on the center of the lid.
 Sealed jars will not push down and pop back up.
 Once sealed, bands can be removed, if you want.
 Any unsealed jars can be kept in the refrigerator and used within 3-4 days.